Luiz Felipe Scolari: Third return to Palmeiras

 On 27 July 2018, Scolari returned to Brazilian side Palmeiras for a third time.
 On 2 September 2019, Scolari would be fired by club, that is under a poor performance after 2019 Copa America; in this period, Scolari gained only 23.8% of points played by Palmeiras.

 Return to Cruzeiro

 On 15 October 2020, Scolari returned to manage the football team of Cruzeiro.
 On 25 January 2021, Scolari and Cruzeiro parted ways by mutual agreement.

 Fourth return to Grêmio

 On 7 July 2021, Scolari returned to Grêmio for the fourth time, with the goal of moving the team out of the last place in the Brasileiro Série A and fighting for the Copa Sudamericana.
 He left on a mutual agreement on 11 October, with the club second bottom of the league.

 Athletico Paranaense

 On 4 May 2022, Scolari was hired by Athletico Paranaense as a technical director, being also a manager of the first team "until new definitions".
+With favorable results, he ended up coaching the side for the remainder of the season, leading them to the 2022 Copa Libertadores final, lost 1–0 to Flamengo.
+He stepped down as head coach and continued at the club solely as a director in the 2023 season, appointing his assistant Paulo Turra as his successor.

+Atlético Mineiro

+On 16 June 2023, Scolari accepted an offer to resume his coaching career at Atlético Mineiro, signing a one-and-a-half-year deal.
+He led the club to an impressive run in the 2023 Série A, but left on a mutual agreement on 20 March 2024, despite the club being in the 2024 Campeonato Mineiro finals.